epa058/Lichtenberg-Figures/README.md

 #### Q: Why did you start this project?

-A: Because I thought it was cool
+A: Because I thought it was cool!

 #### Q: Your figures don't really look like Lichtenberg figures...

-A: I'm working on it :( Do they now?
+A: That was a valid criticism back in 2022.
+Now you're just being picky.

+#### Q: Why can we no longer set our own starting positions for algorithms 3 and 4?

+A: Because I said so.

 ## Feedback